rigetti/reference-qvm/docs/source/state_machine.rst

 ---------------------------------------------

 When specifying the qvm object the user has the option to select which type of qvm transition will be used.
-By default the wavefunction transition is used.
+By default the wavefunction transition is selected.
 This means that updates to the quantum state follow the circuit model where gates are elements of :math:`U(2^{n})` that operate on the wavefunction.
 The unitary transition model aggregates the unitary representing the gates by left matrix-multiplying each element of :math:`U(2^{n})` that is provided by the `next_instruction` function of the state machine.
 Having access to the unitary that corresponds to a circuit